River Wye: History

-The river was also navigable above Hereford, as far as Hay-on-Wye, although only when there was sufficient water, and a system of ropes and pulleys were used to allow boats to negotiate the rapids at Monnington.
+The river was also navigable above Hereford, as far as Hay-on-Wye, although only when there was sufficient water, and a system of ropes and pulleys were used to allow boats to negotiate the rapids at Monnington on Wye.

 Money was spent several times improving the River Lugg from Leominster to its confluence with the Wye at Mordiford, but its navigation is likely to have been difficult.
 The Herefordshire and Gloucestershire Canal reached Hereford in 1845, providing an alternative way to supply the town with coal, and trade tailed off with the opening of the Newport, Abergavenny and Hereford Railway in 1854, and the Hereford, Ross and Gloucester Railway in the following year.
 After the Wye Valley Railway opened in 1876, the river ceased to be navigable above Brockweir, and as the river silted up, Tintern became the normal upper limit for navigation.
 The river is still used by pleasure craft.

 The river was unusual in that it was a Free Navigation from its source to Hay-on-Wye, a distance of 82 mi.
-It ceased to be free after the modifications by Sandys in the 17th century, but this right was re-established by the 1695 act, which stated:
+It ceased to be free after the modifications by Sandys in the 17th century, but this right was re-established by the 1695 Act, which stated:

 Therefore be it enacted that the rivers Wye and Lugg may be henceforth accounted, deemed and taken to be free and common rivers for all to make use of for carrying and conveying of all passenger goods, wares and commodities by boats, barges, lighters and other vessels whatsoever.

 The National Rivers Authority brought a case before the High Court in 1995, to enable them to impose bylaws on the river.
 Shortly afterwards, they were replaced by the Environment Agency, and in 2002, the Wye Navigation Order 2002 (SI 2002/1998) was enacted.
 This confirmed the right of navigation on both the Wye and the Lugg, but established the Environment Agency as the navigation authority for the rivers.
 It also banned the construction of locks and weirs, so neither river is likely to be navigable by motor boats under normal circumstances.
 Despite this, in 1989, Frank Barton and Pat Hucket successfully navigated a 124 ft 230-ton barge up the river to Hereford.
 Travelling time on the river was 20 hours, but this was spread over six months, as they had to wait for just the right water levels.
 The vessel was renamed Wye Invader during the journey.
 In March 2019, Barton returned to the river, navigating a narrowboat called Wye Invader Two from Sharpness to Monmouth Rowing Club and back again.
 The trip was possible because there was about 7 ft of flood water in the river, enabling the boat to pass over the weirs and obstructions.